platformsh/platformsh-docs/CONTRIBUTING.md

 `_index.md` will now use the layout for single pages (`layouts/_default/single.html`).

-#### Sidebar and pages
+### Sidebar and pages

-If you would like the title of a given page to appear differently in the sidebar - say, a shorter title there, but a more descriptive title on the page).
-You can use the `sidebarTitle` attribute in the front matter to define it, while the regular `title` attribute will only be used on the page itself.
+If you would like the title of a given page to appear differently in the sidebar &mdash; say, a shorter title there, but a more descriptive title on the page &mdash; you can use the `sidebarTitle` attribute in the front matter to define it, while the regular `title` attribute will only be used on the page itself.

 ```
 ---